conal/webgl-experiment-1/README.md

 *   When the thumbnails page contains more than one webcam demo, only one works.
     Maybe one is clobbering the other, via a bug related to JS scoping.
+    Oh!
+It works in Chrome, after asking a second time for camera access.